Generic Name: lamotrigine (la-MOE-tri-jeen)

 - Increased sensitivity to the sun has been reported in some CHILDREN taking Lamictal.
 Use a sunscreen or protective clothing if your child will be exposed to the sun.
 Discuss any questions or concerns with your doctor.

 - PREGNANCY and BREAST-FEEDING: Lamictal may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Lamictal while you are pregnant.
 Lamictal is found in breast milk.
-Do not breast-feed while taking Lamictal.
+If you are or will be breast-feeding while you use Lamictal, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of Lamictal: